 During the semester, the rebellious Prince Fiyero (Jonathan Bailey) is sent from Winkie to study at Shiz University, where he had previously encountered Elphaba in the woods when she was walking back from Dr. Dillamond’s house.
 Galinda uses her charms to capture Fiyero’s attention, and they eventually start dating, becoming the university’s most celebrated couple.
 Meanwhile, Elphaba finds herself attracted to Fiyero, despite initially irritating him and viewing him as a man with a shallow mind.

 Fiyero arranges a night of clubbing at the Ozdust Ballroom.
-A Munchkin named Boq (Ethan Slater), who has a crush on Galinda, attempts to ask her to go to the club with him.
+A Munchkin named Boq (Ethan Slater), who has a crush on Galinda, attempts to ask her to dance with him tonight.
 Instead, Galinda convincingly tricks Boq into asking out Nessa, asserting that it would make Nessa and herself happy, when in fact she simply wants to go to the club with Fiyero.
 When Elphaba learns that Galinda convinced Boq to ask Nessa out, unaware of Galinda’s ulterior motives, she returns the favor by requesting Madame Morrible to take Galinda into her sorcery seminar, threatening to quit if Madame Morrible does not accept.

 Upon realizing that Elphaba forced Madame Morrible to take her as an apprentice, Galinda feels guilty for her previous mistreatment of Elphaba and ultimately dances with her at the Ozdust Ballroom.
 Later, Galinda befriends Elphaba and gives her a makeover, promising to help her become popular like herself.